bartek-blog/bartek-blog.github.io/_posts/2018-08-18-Pyenv-and-VirtualEnvs.markdown

 pyenv virtualenvwrapper
 ```

-This will make sure that packages like `virtualenvwrapper` are installed on your system.
+This will make sure that packages like `virtualenv` are installed on your system.

 In order to have access to commands of `virtualenvwrapper` every time we run sell, we could add
 this line to `.bashrc` (`.bash_profile`) by